thomas-lamiaux/rocq-prover.org/README.md

 - Cuihtlauac Alvarado ([@cuihtlauac](https://github.com/cuihtlauac)), Maintainer (Tarides)
 - Sabine Schmaltz ([@sabine](https://github.com/sabine)), Maintainer (Tarides)

-The roles and responsibilities are explained in the governance, don't hesitate to [have a look](https://ocaml.org/governance) for more details.
+The roles and responsibilities are explained in the governance, don't hesitate to [have a look](https://rocq-prover.org/governance) for more details.

 We're always looking for new maintainers!
-If you're interested in helping us make OCaml.org the best resource to learn OCaml and discover the ecosystem, [reach out to us](mailto:thibaut@tarides.com)!
+If you're interested in helping us make rocq-prover.org the best resource to learn Rocq and discover the ecosystem, [reach out to us](mailto:rocq-website@rocq-prover.org)!

-## Acknowlegements

-Thank you to everyone who contributed to the development of this new version of the website!

-In particular:

-For the groundwork on rethinking the sitemap, user flows, new content, design, and frontend, and package docs:
-- Ashish Agarwal (Solvuu)
-- Kanishka Azimi (Solvuu)
-- Richard Davison (Solvuu)
-- Patrick Ferris (OCaml Labs)
-- Gemma Gordon (OCaml Labs)
-- Isabella Leandersson (OCaml Labs)
-- Thibaut Mattio (Tarides)
-- Anil Madhavapeddy (University of Cambridge)

-For the work on the package site infrastructure and UI:
-- Jon Ludlam (OCaml Labs)
-- Jules Aguillon (Tarides)
-- Lucas Pluvinage (Tarides)

-For meticulously going through the website to find issues:
-- Paul-Elliot Anglès d’Auriac (Tarides)

-For the work on the frontend designs and bringing them to life:
-- Isabella Leandersson (OCaml Labs)
-- Asaad Mahmood (Tarides)

-For the work on the new content and reviewing the existing one:
-- Christine Rose (Tarides)
-- Isabella Leandersson (OCaml Labs)

-We’d also like to thank the major funders who supported work on revamping the website.
-Grants from the Tezos Foundation and Jane Street facilitated the bulk of the work.
-Thank you!
-And if anyone else wishes to help support it on an ongoing basis, then donations to the OCaml Software Foundation and grants to the maintenance teams mentioned above are always welcomed.

 ## Contributing

-We'd love your help improving OCaml.org!
+We'd love your help improving rocq-prover.org!

 See our contributing guide in [`CONTRIBUTING.md`](./CONTRIBUTING.md)